 Example of Message in Communication

-For example, Emu was speaking to convey a message that indicates verbal communication.
+For example, Elly was speaking to convey a message that indicates verbal communication.
 She also showed her angry face to her son to reduce the TV volume, which is called non-verbal communication.
 In this regard, spoken words and facial expressions are examples of messages in communication.
-The most common examples of messages in communication are spoken words, written words, facial expressions, eye contact, phone call, video, email, and text messages.
+The most common examples of messages in communication are spoken words, written words, facial expressions, eye contact, phone calls, video, email, and text messages.
+Facial expression, eye contact, and body language are nonverbal communication channels that convey messages.

 5. Channel in Communication

-Channel is the way or tool of transmitting the message.
+Channel is the way or tool of transmitting a message from one person to other people and from one place to other places.
 It is also known as a medium of communication that conveys the message from sender to receiver.
 Communicators use different channels to communicate in a distinct context of communication.
-In face-to-face communication, the sender’s senses, such as hearing, seeing, smelling, touching, and tasting, are the channels for transferring the information.
+In face-to-face communication, the sender's senses, such as hearing, seeing, smelling, touching, and tasting, are the channels for transferring the information.
 It is also one of the crucial elements of the communication process.

 On the other hand, organizations use Television, Newspapers, and radio to disseminate information.
 People use computers and mobile phones to communicate with people who live far away from each other.
 Many people use virtual meeting platforms to conduct group discussions.
 Sometimes, people choose a written medium, such as a letter, to convey the message, while others prefer an oral medium when spontaneous feedback is required from the recipient.